ldang04/team-ditto/client/README.md

 ## Relationship to Ditto Content API

-CopyForge is a **genuine client application** that demonstrates how third-party developers can build applications using the Ditto Content API.
-The key distinction:
+This is a **genuine client application** that demonstrates how developers can build focused tools using the Ditto Content API:

 - **Ditto API**: Provides atomic operations (generate text, generate image, validate content)
-- **CopyForge**: Provides workflows, orchestration, ranking, assembly, and export
+- **Client**: Provides LinkedIn-specific workflow, formatting, drafts, and preview

 The API provides:
 - AI-powered content generation (text and images)
 - RAG-enhanced prompts (learns from past content)
-- Semantic brand validation (embedding-based similarity)
+- Brand voice consistency via themes
 - Multi-tenant data isolation

 See the main project [README.md](../README.md) for full API documentation.